annedadaa/Writing_assistance/README.md

-# spell_checking_tools_evaluation
+# Evaluation of the existing spell checking tools (for English)

-Repository for the existing spell checking tools evaluation
+Repository description will be updated here.